 This study develops a new accelerated version of the enhanced Karnik-Mendel type reducer by using better initialisations and better indexing scheme.
 The resulting performance time-gain reached 170%, with respect to the original version.
 A further cut in the type reduction time was achieved by proposing a One-Go type reduction procedure.
 This technique can reduce multiple sets altogether in one pass, thus eliminating much of the redundant calculations needed to carry out the reduction individually.
 All the proposed type reduction enhancements were evaluated in terms of their execution time-gain and performance error using every possible fuzzy firing level combination.
 Tests were then performed using a real autonomous vehicle navigating in a relatively complex arena field with acute, right, obtuse, and reflex angled corners, to assure a wide variety of operation conditions.
 A simplified state hold technique using Schmitt-trigger principles and dynamic sense pattern control was suggested and implemented to assure small rule base size and to obtain a more accurate evaluation of the type reduction stages.

-This study focusses directly on analysis and evaluation of human gait features such as spatial gait data, temporal gait data, spatiotemporal gait data, and kinematic gait data.
+This study focuses directly on analysis and evaluation of human gait features such as spatial gait data, temporal gait data, spatiotemporal gait data, and kinematic gait data.
 The changes in gait features can be used for assisting in clinical diagnoses especially in cognitive diseases such as; multiple sclerosis.
 In this study, Microsoft Kinect v2 has been chosen to collect data form participants who are instructed to walk about 3 meters in the front of the camera which can provide data as 3D skeletal numerical data for 25 joints.

 Loai Al Abeach